DR Congo launches meningitis vaccination campaign in NE province | News Ghana

-The government of the Democratic Republic of the Congo (DRC) on Saturday kicked off the meningitis vaccination campaign in the Banalia territory, northeastern Tshopo province, epicenter of the ongoing meningitis outbreak.
+The government of the Democratic Republic of the Congo (DRC) has kicked off the meningitis vaccination campaign in the Banalia territory of the northeastern Tshopo province.

-An outbreak of meningitis was declared by the DRC government in early September in Tshopo province.
-Since then, the region has reported 1,506 cases of meningitis, including 192 deaths.
+The area is considered an epicenter of the ongoing meningitis outbreak as it has reported 1,506 cases of meningitis, including 192 deaths.

-Supported by several partners, including the World Health Organization (WHO), the campaign aims at vaccinating at least 150,000 people from 1 to 49 years of age in the Banalia health zone against meningitis.
+Supported by several partners, including the World Health Organization (WHO), the campaign aims at vaccinating at least 150,000 people from 1 to 49 years of age in the Banalia health zone.

-“This vaccination campaign reaffirms our determination to save lives, prevent hospitalizations and reduce new infections and sequelae,” said Dr Amedee Prosper Djiguimde, WHO’s representative in the DRC.
+“This vaccination campaign reaffirms our determination to save lives, prevent hospitalizations and reduce new infections,” said Dr Amedee Prosper Djiguimde, WHO’s representative in the DRC.

 “We commend the government for prioritizing the rapid delivery of vaccines to all affected health areas in Banalia, so that those targeted can be vaccinated free of charge,” he added.